monix/monix-kafka/docs/producer.md

 For more details about all the configurable parameters, please directly review the [official confluent documentation](https://docs.confluent.io/current/installation/configuration/producer-configs.html) for _Kafka Producer Configuration_.
-You could also refer to `monix.kafka.KafkaProducerConfig` in order to know exactly what are the properties the producer would expect.
+You could also refer to `monix.kafka.KafkaProducerConfig` in order to know exactly what are the properties that the producer expects.

 ## Single record producer

- The best way of asynchronously producing single records to _Kafka_ is using the `monix.kafka.KafkaProducer` which exposes the `.send` signature.
+ The best way of asynchronously producing a single record to _Kafka_ is by using the `.send` method from `monix.kafka.KafkaProducer`.
  It accepts different inputs, being a `ProducerRecord[K, V]`, (`K`, `V`) or just the `V`, and returns a [Task](https://monix.io/docs/3x/eval/task.html) of `Option[RecordMetadata]` can later be run and transformed into a `Future`, that:

  - If it completes with `None` it means that `producer.send` method was called after the producer was closed and therefore the message wasn't successfully acknowledged by the Kafka broker.